 Banks advertising frictionless onboarding processes will be attracting new customers and new fraudsters alike.
 They now need new strategies which prevent these attacks without compromising their attractiveness to legitimate users.
 Stopping fraud at this point will save these organizations billions down the line.

-The only way in which to combat new account fraud is with a holistic, multi-layered approach to security.
-By recognizing your standard user’s normal online interactions compared to both known legitimate customer behavior and known fraudster behavior, it is possible to weed out the criminals in real time through continuous profiling.
+The only way to combat new account fraud is with a holistic, multi-layered approach to security.
+By recognizing your standard user’s normal online interactions compared to both known legitimate customer behavior and known fraudster behavior, it is possible to weed out the criminals in real-time through continuous profiling.

-Employing behavioral biometrics is an unobtrusive solution which can stop criminals from opening an account and stops them committing fraud before it has happened.
+Employing behavioral biometrics is an unobtrusive solution that can stop criminals from opening an account and stops them from committing fraud before it has happened.